 Admission to Rollins is highly selective.
-Many factors are considered in the admission process, including each candidate’s academic record, talents, interests, and potential to contribute to the Rollins and local community.
+Many factors are considered in the admission process, including each candidate’s academic record, talents, interests, and potential to contribute to the Rollins community.

 Students whose first choice is Rollins are encouraged to apply Early Decision.
 Early Decision is a binding program, and accepted students are expected to enroll.
 You must complete and return the Early Decision Agreement Form to be considered for Early Decision.
 Advantages of Early Decision include priority consideration for admission and academic scholarships, and an early financial aid estimate for financial aid applicants.

 Deadline: November 15

 Enrollment Deposit Due: January 15